CreativeCrafts/laravel-ai-assistant/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/creativecrafts/laravel-ai-assistant.svg?style=flat-square)](https://packagist.org/packages/creativecrafts/laravel-ai-assistant)

 This package will provide a simple way to access and interact with Openai end point. it provides features such as translation, summarization, question answering, text generation, chat, transcribing and translating audio file to text and more.
-The package abstract the complexity of the Openai API and provides a simple interface to interact with it. <br><br> <i>This is my modified version to get rid of depreciation errors such as the deprecation of older models in the Completions API</i>
+The package abstract the complexity of the Openai API and provides a simple interface to interact with it.

 ## Installation